RaffLab/PeCoS/README.md

 email: isaacwongsiushing@gmail.com

 ## Acknowledgements
-- Thomas Steinacker for kickstarting the project and providing the theoretical perspectives of PeCoS
+- Thomas Steinacker for kickstarting the project, providing the theoretical perspectives of PeCoS, reviewing this documentation, and testing the code
+- Felix Zhou for testing the code
 - Everyone from the Raff Lab
 - Sir William Dunn School of Pathology
 - Balliol College